rustless/rustless/README.md

 client.set_status(NotFound);
 ~~~

-## Parameters
+## Use parameters

-Request parameters are available through the `params` struct.
+Request parameters are available through the `params: JsonObject` inside `Endpoint` handlers and all callbacks.
 This includes `GET`, `POST` and `PUT` parameters, along with any named parameters you specify in your route strings.

 The request: